RetroPie/RetroPie-Docs/docs/Sega-CD.md

 **Keep in mind that lr-picodrive does not support CHD and only lr-picodrive can play multi-disc and 32x games.**

-This is a list of all the games released for the SEGA CD add-on for the Genesis/Mega Drive that had two or more discs or are 32x discs and must be played with lr-picodrive.
+This is a list of all the games that must be played with lr-picodrive since they were released for the SEGA CD that had two or more discs, or are 32X discs:

-Corpse Killer 32x version only (1 disc)
+* Corpse Killer 32x version only (1 disc)

-Dracula Unleashed (2 discs)
+* Dracula Unleashed (2 discs)

-Fahrenheit (2 discs)
+* Fahrenheit (2 discs)

-Ground Zero Texas (2 discs)
+* Ground Zero Texas (2 discs)

-Night Trap (2 discs)
+* Night Trap (2 discs)

-Penn & Teller - Smoke and Mirrors (2 disc)
+* Penn & Teller - Smoke and Mirrors (2 disc)

-Sherlock Holmes - Consulting
+* Sherlock Holmes - Consulting

-Detective Volume II (2 discs)
+* Detective Volume II (2 discs)

-Prize Fighter (2 discs)

-     ** can be played as individual discs in chd file format with lr-genesis-plus-gx if desired
+* Prize Fighter (2 discs) (can be played as individual discs in chd file format with lr-genesis-plus-gx)

-Slam City with Scottie Pippen (4 discs)

-     ** NON 32x version can be played as individual discs in chd file format with lr-genesis-plus-gx if desired
+* Slam City with Scottie Pippen (4 discs) (non-32X version can be played as individual discs in chd file format with lr-genesis-plus-gx)

-Supreme Warrior 32x version Only (2 discs)
+* Supreme Warrior (2 discs, 32x version only)

-Surgical Strike 32x version only (Brazil) (1 disc)
+* Surgical Strike (1 disc, 32x version only)

 ## BIOS